 Washington Alternative Teacher Certification

 In addition to traditional teacher certification, Washington state also offers options for alternative teacher certification.
-Alternative pathways to educator licensure in the state are designed for those who already hold a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
+Alternative pathways to educator licensure in the state are primarily designed for those who already hold a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
 These programs particularly seek to recruit teaching candidates in high-need, difficult-to-fill subject areas.
 If you don’t yet have your bachelor’s degree, see our guide to traditional certification in Washington.
 If you do have your bachelor’s degree, continue reading to learn more about becoming a teacher in Washington through one of these routes.

 Requirements for Alternative Certification

-The minimum requirement to pursue alternative certification for teachers in Washington is an associate’s degree, although most routes require at least a bachelor’s degree.
+The minimum requirement to pursue alternative certification for teachers in Washington is an associate’s degree, although most routes require at least a bachelor’s.
 Candidates may then follow one of several paths, which typically require candidates to complete a post-graduate teacher preparation program.
 These programs can usually be completed in one to two years and lead to a certificate.
 Candidates may also earn a master’s degree in education, or in a core subject that includes an approved teacher preparation program.

 Types of Alternative Teaching Licenses in Washington

 Route 1 is a pathway to teacher certification for those who are currently licensed as paraeducators in Washington state who have a transferable associate’s degree.
 This pathway is open to candidates who wish to become endorsed in a teacher shortage area such as bilingual education, early childhood education, English language learners, special education, mathematics, or elementary education.
-In addition to holding an associate’s degree, candidates for certification through this route must have at least one year of experience as an instructional employee, pass the state’s basic skills exam, and have validation of their paraeducator credentials and experience from a Washington school district.
+In addition to holding an associate’s degree, candidates for certification through this route must have at least one year of experience as an instructional employee, attempt the state’s basic skills exam, and have validation of their paraeducator credentials and experience from a Washington school district.
 Qualified candidates must complete an approved teacher preparation program to earn their bachelor’s degree; those following this route typically meet the requirements for certification in two years or less.